 - Cushions arrived the same day the carpet was installed

 - When we bought paint someone anonymously sent by mail a sprayer

-- The day before the opening when we were struggling to make the sound system work, sound system expert showed up and made it work
+- The day before the opening when we were struggling to make the sound system work, a sound system expert showed up and made it work

 - The same day a cabinet maker appeared and made a cabinet to put the sound system in

 - Until Friday, April 25, it was raining.
-On the day we had the opening ceremony, the sky was very clear and temperature was pleasant and warm.
+On the day we had the opening ceremony, the sky was very clear and the temperature was pleasant and warm.
 Sunday the rain continued again.